webplatformco/project-class-composition/README.md

 Additionally there is a DX argument here too: given that the final product of a partial is a class, the closer the partial definition is to that class, the easier it is to write (see [natural mapping](https://en.wikipedia.org/wiki/Natural_mapping_(interface_design))).

+### Reversibility

+Since partials can be added after the fact, it would be nice if they could be removed as well.
+This would allow dynamically applying them based on some condition, and later removing them when a condition is no longer met.

+### Declarative class syntax

+While being able to apply partials to an existing class is a core requirement, there are many cases where partials are applied as mixins during class definition time, and it would be good to have a nice declarative syntax for it.

 ## Design space

 Instead of enumerating individual proposals, it may be useful to first explore the different design decisions separately.